usf-cs601-f19/Invoicer/README.md

 ## Starting the project
-Create a schema in your MySQL instance called `invoicing`

-Create tables from `sqlQueries.sql` in the same order as provided in file.
+Create a schema in your MySQL instance called `invoicing` Create tables from `sqlQueries.sql` in the same order as provided in file.

+In default.json in config folder in api, change the values of `dbname` to `invoicing` and `host`, `user` and `password` to your corresponding database hostname, usermane and password

+In .env in app, replace the values of PORT, API_URL and API_PORT with Server Port, API server hostname, API server port number.
+`dbname` to `invoicing` and `host`, `user` and `password` to your corresponding database hostname, usermane and password

 #### Testing on Dev Environment
 Download and install NodeJS from `https://nodejs.org/en/download/`